-Martin recalled in 1976 that Naval Intelligence interrogated him.
-Martin remembered that an effort was made to turn him to testify against Aroff and admit what was not true.
+Martin recalled that in 1976, Naval Intelligence interrogated him.
+Martin remembered that an effort was made to turn him into a witness against Aroff and to have him admit to what was not valid.
 He was also asked to expose Aroff's sexual activities or if Aroff had procured women for favors.
 Upon the advice of Naval officers, Martin had not put down any religion when he applied for officer's training school after coming into the Navy as a Chief Specialist.
-The Naval Intelligence officers apparently did not know that Martin was Jewish.
+The Naval Intelligence officers were unaware that Martin was Jewish.
 They may have thought they could turn Martin against Aroff, "the Jew," because they mistook him for a Roman Catholic of Italian heritage.
 Marin did not cooperate but was ultimately worn down.
 He signed a statement that he claimed later to have never read.
 That statement remained sealed in Navy records.

 The Navy brought seven counts against Aroff of allegedly accepting bribes to facilitate appointments in the Navy.
-One of the cases involved Ensign Cummings and another involved Chief Specialist Martin.
-Starting July 28, 1942 the press reported the progress and testimony of the court-martial proceedings.
-During the proceedings Martin was assigned to Treasure Island and ordered to be silent.
-The national press covered the trial.
-One of even counts against Aroff was the acceptance of Martin's Studebaker as consideration for a commission.
+One of the cases involved Ensign Cummings, and another involved Chief Specialist Martin.
+Starting July 28, 1942, the press reported the progress and testimony of the court-martial proceedings.
+During the proceedings, Martin was assigned to Treasure Island and ordered him to be silent.
+The national media covered the trial.
+One of the even counts against Aroff was the acceptance of Martin's Studebaker as consideration for a commission.
 The defense sought to prove that Aroff had accepted the Studebaker from Martin as a temporary vehicle while Aroff sought to buy a Cadillac.
-The prosecution accused Aroff of receiving the Studebaker from Martin January 3, 1942, or the day after Martin was sworn in to the Navy.
+The prosecution accused Aroff of receiving the Studebaker from Martin on January 3, 1942, which was the day after Martin was sworn into the Navy.
 Lt.
 Cdr.
 Ray Robinson, defense attorney, said Martin and Aroff were old friends.
-When Aroff could not find a Cadillac in San Francisco after Martin was already in Navy, Martin offered Aroff the use of his Studebaker.
-"Aroff could not accept this gesture and we have this on record," Robinson said.
-The defense attorney went on to say that Aroff arranged to pay Martin on a time basis, turned around and sold the Studebaker for cash and used the proceeds to buy a Cadillac he had finally located.
+When Aroff could not find a Cadillac in San Francisco after Martin had already joined the Navy, Martin offered Aroff the use of his Studebaker.
+"Aroff could not accept this gesture, and we have this on record," Robinson said.
+The defense attorney went on to say that Aroff arranged to pay Martin on a time basis, then turned around and sold the Studebaker for cash, using the proceeds to buy a Cadillac he had finally located.
 Robinson added that Aroff sent Martin a war bond with a \$375 war bond cash value as part payment.
 Lt.
-Irving Klein, chief prosecutor, announced that Martin would be called as prosecution witness.
+Irving Klein, chief prosecutor, announced that Martin would be called a prosecution witness.
 Lt.
 Klein reviewed Martin's records starting with the application for a commission.
-Klein said there was no attempt by the prosecution to prove the records was out of order but that he merely wished to place them "on the record."
+Klein said there was no attempt by the prosecution to prove the records were out of order but that he merely wished to place them "on the record."
 A defense motion to strike the records was denied.

-The records showed that Hollywood figures including Louis B. Mayer and Darryl F. Zanuck, studio executives, and Jerome Kern, composer, were listed by Martin as character references in his application.
+The records show that Hollywood figures, including Louis B. Mayer and Darryl F. Zanuck, were involved.
+Zanuck, studio executives, and Jerome Kern, composer, were listed by Martin as character references in his application.
 By July 30, 1942, Ens.
-Cummings had testified for three days, and Martin was next to testify, although chief prosecutor Klein was quoted in the press as saying he considered Martin's testimony to not be as involved and might only take one day, which it in fact did.
-Martin took the stand August 3, 1942.
-He denied that he had given the Studebaker to Aroff as a gift.
+Cummings had testified for three days, and Martin was next to testify.
+Although Chief Prosecutor Klein was quoted in the press as saying he considered Martin's testimony to be less involved and might only take one day, it actually took two days.
+Martin took the stand on August 3, 1942.
+He denied having given the Studebaker to Aroff as a gift.
 According to the Associated Press wire story: